 Dalits who convert to Christianity cannot seek protection under SC/ST Act: Andhra Pradesh HC

-The caste system is ‘alien’ to Christianity and those who adopted the faith had ceased to be members of the Scheduled Caste community, the High Court ruled.
+The caste system is ‘alien’ to Christianity and those who adopt the faith have ceased to be members of the Scheduled Caste community, the court ruled.

 Members of Scheduled Castes and Scheduled Tribes who convert to Christianity cannot invoke provisions of the Scheduled Caste, Scheduled Tribe Prevention of Atrocities Act as the caste system is alien to the Christian faith, the Andhra Pradesh High Court recently ruled, reported Live Law.